tsb-buchanan/OF_USERGROUP/README.md

 }
 ```

-With the modifed divDevReff() function added, we now will add the modified k and omega equations allong with the Explict Alegbraic Stress Models defined in http://resolver.tudelft.nl/uuid:324d4b2d-bf58-40a0-b60d-4e2e0b992797.
+With the modified divDevReff() function added, we now will add the modified k and omega equations along with the Explicit Algebraic Stress Models defined in http://resolver.tudelft.nl/uuid:324d4b2d-bf58-40a0-b60d-4e2e0b992797.
 The following code can be added to modifiedmykOmegaSST.C:

 ```cpp
 template<class BasicTurbulenceModel>